When it comes to learning how to drive and passing your test with zero fuss, intensive driving courses are amazing.

 You'll also have to pay for any additional tests.

-However, if you start your lessons and want to change your instructor for any reason, then you won't be eligible for a refund because that instructor has blocked out his or her time for you.
+If you start your lessons and want to change your instructor for any reason, then you won't be eligible for a refund because the course has officially started and that instructor has blocked out his or her time for you.

-Your options are to complete the course you're currently doing or find another instructor and pay again.
+Your options are to complete the course you're currently doing or book another course with a different instructor.